I may have another one of these recipes on the site but I’m gonna erase that one cuz this ones great. Its a mixture of a couple recipes I found.

 - Cut up the Cauliflower into bite sized pieces.
 Try to keep them all around the same size so they cook evenly.

 - Put into a bowl and toss with Olive Oil, Cumin, Garlic Powder, Paprika, Salt and Pepper.
+(We always end up using more than it calls for because we like more flavor)

 - Spread out Cauliflower onto a baking sheet and cook for 30 min.
 You should flip them a couple times… every 10 minutes or so.